 Solstice and Stonehenge

-The longest and shortest days are called the summer and winter solstices.
 The word solstice comes from the Latin for midsummer expressing the idea that the sun is stopped in its ascent of the sky.

 The earth's tilt means that the sun's position varies by 46° during the yearly orbit.
 The northerly limit is known as the Tropic of Cancer and the southerly limit is the Tropic of Capricorn.

 At about 21st June the sun is directly over the Tropic of Cancer providing the northern hemisphere with its longest day.
 In December the southern hemisphere enjoys its summer solstice when the sun is directly above the Tropic of Capricorn.

 Human habitation reaches higher latitudes in the northern hemisphere.
 People cannot sleep during the midsummer nights when it does not get completely dark.

 Many Scandinavian communities have feasts, folk music and dance.
 Some festivals are held on the solstice and others on the Feast of St John.
 In Britain St John's day is called Midsummer's day.

 The association of magic with midsummer in English culture is exemplified by Shakespeare's delightful comedy "A Midsummer Night's Dream".
 In the play normality is turned upside-down and fairies interfere with human affairs.